cyiallou/frequenz-reporting-python/README.md

 If the component does not measure `Metric.AC_ACTIVE_ENERGY`, set `use_active_power=True` to utilize `Metric.AC_ACTIVE_POWER` instead.

-A resolution can be set that alters how NaNs are handled, resulting in varying results.
+A resampling period can be set that alters how NaNs are handled, resulting in varying results.
 NaN values are ignored in sums, which may lead to significant data loss if many are present in the raw data.
 There is no universally correct method for handling NaNs, as their causes can vary.